 Lesson Plan – Anh’s Story

-The learning sequence is aligned to the Australian Curriculum: English and is designed to support Anh‘s story from the Harmony Day Stories app.
+The learning sequence is aligned to the Australian Curriculum: English and is designed to support Anh‘s story.
 It has three activities:

 - Understanding Anh: in this activity students will explore some of the emotions that Anh experiences as she considers her cultural identity.